French Family Association

 Maps

 These superly-detailed historical Ordnance Survey maps date back to between 1860 and 1910, and are available for every town in England and Wales.
 I bought a copy of this map and I seem to remember it showing ÒThe GarlandsÓ where Thomas French lived.
-When I locate the map, IÕll note where it is.
+See Ref.
+[31].

 Zoom in on this satellite map of England to visually see the approximation of these towns: Assington (where you can still see the Gurdon acreage), Boxford (2 miles away), Edwardstone, Bures (3 miles away), Lamarsh, Twinstead, Groton, and then about 7 miles west to Halstead and Coggeshall where large French families lived.